magento/devdocs/src/guides/v2.3/frontend-dev-guide/tools/using_grunt.md

 Once these are set correctly, run grunt to watch your changes.

 -  Run `grunt exec:<theme>` from the root directory to republish the symlinks.
--  Run `grunt watch:<theme>`, so that grunt will watch for each and every changes you make.
+-  Run `grunt watch:<theme>` so that grunt will watch for file changes.

 ## Using custom Grunt configuration files